 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=687 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=687 0

-“Reflections” with Nika Gvaramia – “Media and Ideological Values” http://frontlinegeorgia.ge/en/?p=677 http://frontlinegeorgia.ge/en/?p=677#comments Fri, 18 Sep 2015 12:03:10 +0000 http://frontlinegeorgia.ge/en/?p=677 Read more →]]> What changes for the audience and journalists, when the ideological values cross the threshold of the editorial policy of the media?
+“Reflections” with Nika Gvaramia – “Media and Ideological Values” https://frontlinegeorgia.ge/en/?p=677 https://frontlinegeorgia.ge/en/?p=677#comments Fri, 18 Sep 2015 12:03:10 +0000 http://frontlinegeorgia.ge/en/?p=677 Read more →]]> What changes for the audience and journalists, when the ideological values cross the threshold of the editorial policy of the media?
 Are such solutions consistent with professional standards?

 Discussion with Nika Gvaramia – Chef Executive Officer of Rustavi 2, Former dean of “GIPA” Journalism School – Professor Maia Mikashavidze and BBC journalist Natalia Antelava.